Eugen0393/Cybersecurity-Notes/Pre-Security/Network-Fundamentals/Intro-to-LAN.md

 ![ring-topology](../../images/ring-topology.png)

-However, if any device (computer) is damaged, or if the wire connecting all these devices is damaged, data transmission will stop instantly.
+However, if any device (computer) is damaged, or the wire connecting all these devices is damaged, data transmission will instantly stop, as shown in the photo below:

 ![ring-topology1](../../images/ring-topology1.png)